 When she died, it left me empty and broken.
 But it warms my heart to know that ‘Prim’ will always be with us until it eventually explodes into a supernova, but for now, she’s there, in the constellation of the big bear.

 And so I decided to go on a total rebranding exercise and a complete rebirth of my creative businesses.
-My trade name has now been officially renamed ‘A Star Called Prim’.
+My trade name – an imprint on my books – has now been officially renamed ‘A Star Called Prim’.

 I commissioned the remarkably talented Æden Swan to do my logo for me, and this is what she came up with: a polar bear looking up at the night sky.
 Above it, the constellation of Ursa Major, and chief among these a big celestial object: could it be a star, could it be an eclipse?
 This symbolises the North Pole where Prim and I had the happiest day of our lives.
 This is my last gift to her – or is that hers to me?
 To honour the legacy and love she gave me by carrying her name in my professional dealings.
 A week before she died, I told her I’m going to change my company name.
 It was one of the last times I saw her smile.

-(The original now hangs pride of place in my home)
+(The original painting now hangs pride of place in my bedroom)

 And since she was such a stickler for doing things right (Stereotypically German!): doing this gives me a great incentive not to mess things up – it may be my mistakes, but it would be against her name.
 And we just cannot have that, can we?

 Thank you, Sweetie, for giving me love, a home, puppies, an amazing wedding, and allowing me to carry your name in whatever I do.
 Shining down on me is a star called Prim, and with that I will light my way forward.